By Briana Seftel

 There are many reasons to visit the Dutch capital: delicious stroopwafel, historic 16th century architecture, and romantic canals.
 Still not convinced?
-Take a look at these nine reasons why you should visit amazing Amsterdam.
+Take a look at these nine reasons why you should visit Amsterdam.

 Amsterdam is museum nirvana!
 Three of the city's famous temples of art lie within the Museum District, while many others are spread out all over.